andrewluetgers/loot/README.md

     * __get()__ returns the entire model
     * __get(key)__ returns the value of the given key on the model
     * __get(array)__ given an array of key strings returns an obect of matching key value pairs from the model
-    * __drop()__ deletes all properties on this model instance, schema no longer references model instance, emits a "drop" event whi
+    * __drop()__ deletes all properties on this model instance, schema no longer references model instance, emits a "drop" event

   ``` javascript
   // referencing the person schema we defined above, we create a new intance setting some properties up front.